fghaas/add_depth/markdown/freeviewing.md

 where I'm looking.

-So, if I now just look at this print like I normally would, my vergence and focus point sits right on the surface of the print.
+So, if I now just look at this print like I normally would, my vergence and accommodation point sits right on the surface of the print.
 In other words, if I were to illustrate two straight lines from both my eyes toward the point I'm looking at, it would look like this.
 And that's what my eyes do naturally.

 However, that's not to say that my eyes must converge on that spot, of course.
 They can converge anywhere.
 Right now I'm looking at the